Warzone2100/warzone2100/doc/MPBalanceChangeProcess.md

 A period of at least several days should be allowed for voting, to ensure maximum opportunity to engage.

-If there is a greater than 65% consensus among qualified voters, and at least 10 qualified voters voting, a proposal _may_ proceed to Phase 3.
+If there is a greater than 65% consensus among qualified voters, and a sufficient number of qualified voters voting, a proposal _may_ proceed to Phase 3.
 (If not, the results should be posted to GitHub and changes should be requested, taking feedback into account - for example: trying a smaller & more incremental change to allow players to better adjust, or providing a more detailed explanation of the change and its impacts / desirability / need.)

 ## Phase 3:
 ### Merging (on GitHub)